bilal-512/Alhadi/src/posts/204-02-15-importance-of-learnign-quran-with-tajweed.md

 ---

 *Ready to begin your Tajweed journey?
-[Contact us](/contact) to learn about our online Tajweed classes with certified instructors, or explore our [Quran learning courses](/courses) designed for students of all levels.*
+[Contact us](/contact) to learn about our online Tajweed classes with certified instructors, or explore our [Quran learning courses](/courses) designed for students of all levels.* contact us now we are ready to make imapct on your life and change life [visit our website](www.quraniciq.com)